What Should You Not Say to Your Insurance Company After an Accident?

 While many accident claims result in a settlement, there are occasions when insurance companies are too stubborn to come to a mutual agreement with you.
 When this happens, you want a lawyer on your side who is more than willing to allow your claim to advance to litigation.

-Initiating a lawsuit can lead to a successful outcome in many cases.
-Your lawyer will know how to use the information exchanged in discovery as a negotiating tool, showing the insurance company how strong your case might be in the courtroom.
-Often, insurance companies want to limit the chances of going to trial, so they might make a fair settlement once you file your claim.
+Often, insurance companies want to limit the chances of going to trial so they might make a fair settlement once you file your claim.
 Often, litigation is the leverage your claim needs to achieve the compensation you deserve, and your lawyer can advise on this.

 Consulting a Lawyer After a Car Accident